La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 the two events (_told_ and _was with Doris_) happen at the same time.

-Thus in English
+Thus, in English:

-- the tense of the main relation is understood relative to whoever utters this relation.
+- The tense of the main relation is understood relative to whoever utters this relation.
-- the tense of the relation inside the main relation is also understood relative to whoever utters this relation.
+- The tense of the relation inside the main relation is also understood relative to whoever utters this relation.

-And in Lojban
+In Lojban:

-- only the tense of the main relation is relative to whoever utters the relation.
+- Only the tense of the main relation is relative to whoever utters the relation.
-- the other tenses are relative to each other.
+- The other tenses are relative to each other.
 This is why, in **la .alis. pu cusku le se du'u ri pu penmi la .doris. la'u le djedi be li ci** the second **pu** is relative to the first **pu**.
 In **la .alis. pu cusku le se du'u ri ca kansa la .doris.**, we use **ca** (_at the same time_) which is relative to the outer relation (**pu cusku** — _said_).

 However, we can use the modal term **nau** (_at the time or place of the speaker_), which will give the same effect as how English works: